MartinFlischman/Chronicle/README.md

   - **1 star:** A bad day.
   - **2 stars:** An average day.
   - **3 stars:** A great day.
+- **Search functionality:** Quickly find journal entries by title or content using the built-in search feature.
 - **Edit entries:** Update existing journal entries at any time.
 - **Delete entries:** Remove unwanted entries with a single tap (action is permanent).
 - **View entry details:** See journal entries in detail with your rating and notes.
 - **Custom toolbar:** Consistent white toolbar and title text in entry views.
 - **Information icon:** Tap the “i” symbol in the top left of the app to access more information about the app.
+- **Light and dark mode support:** The app adapts seamlessly to both light and dark modes, ensuring a pleasant experience in any environment.

 ## Installation